softwarelogistics/FirmwareExamples/PoolManager/web-ui/README.md

 To publish:
 ng build --output-hashing none
-Go to the Pool Device Model in NuvIoT.
+Go to the Pool Valve Manager Device Model in NuvIoT.

-Upload the main.js, styles.css and polyfills.js from the /dist/pool-mgr/browser folder
+Upload the main.js, styles.css and polyfills.js from the /dist/pool-valve-mgr/browser folder